 Fortunately, you're in a World War II-style amphibious vehicle, so you'll enjoy the surprisingly serene excursion up and down the river.

 You'll see the Boston Esplanade, bridges, and city skylines on both sides of the river from a unique perspective.

 In particular, be sure to notice the ornate details on the bridges, wildlife habitat along the shore lines, and the flocks of friendly ducks that sometimes swim along next to the boats.

 Best of all . . . some ConDUCTors let you steer the boat.

 When you get a 3, 5, or 7-day GoBoston Discount Card, you can choose a free Duck Tour ticket.
-Plus, the discount card gives you the free admission to 40+ other top Boston area attractions, for savings totaling up to 55%.
+Plus, the discount card gives you free admission to 40+ other top Boston area cruises, tours, and attractions, for savings totaling up to 55%.